Anuja0109/trustco-solo/README.md

 # trustco-solo
-Project build with HTML &amp; CSS only
+Project built with HTML &amp; CSS only